Borderline Personality Disorder

 questioning, and patient self-monitoring are used.
 A patient workbook (Borderline

-Personality Disorder: A Patient’s Guide to Taking Control
+Personality Disorder: A Patient’s Guide to Taking Control) accompanies the

 therapist guide, which workbook looks quite useful itself.